JK1320/color-button-react-testing/README.md

 which I resolved by running:

-npm i -D --exact jest-watch-typeahead@0.6.5
+npm i d --exact jest-watch-typeahead@0.6.5

 as indicated in stackoverflow: